woc-hack/inflection-points/README.md

   * James Walden (jwalden)

 ## Research Questions
+  * How common are changepoints in software evolution?
-  * What are the types of inflection points in software evolution?
+  * What are the signs and sizes of changepoints?
-      * X% increase in commits/month
-      * X% decrease in commits/month
-      * X% increase in unique authors/month
+  * What types of metrics might show changepoints?
+      * Commits/month
-      * X% decrease in unique authors/month
+      * Unique authors/month
-      * X% increase in users
-      * X% decrease in users
-      * X% increase in truck factor
-      * X% decrease in truck factor
-      * X% increase in popularity
-      * X% decrease in popularity
-      * X% increase in activity (in terms of pull requests/forks)
-      * X% decrease in activity (in terms of pull requests/forks)
+      * Users/month
+      * Popularity (stars, watches on github)
+      * Pull requests
+      * Issues
+      * Code metrics (SLOC, cyclomatic complexity, etc.)
   * What are the causes of inflection points in software evolution?
       * Migration to GitHub: check commit messages
-      * New releases: check for release tags near inflection point
+      * New releases: check for release tags near changepoint
       * Security events: check news or CVE database for important dates
       * Bot adoption: check commit messages
       * Users adopt fork or competing project: check forks, compare to other projects